Lucien Laurent Bonheur

-Lucien Laurent Bonheur (25 June 1864 - ?), was a prominent Progressive.
+Lucien Laurent Bonheur (25 June 1864 – 14 August 1918) was a French-American Progressive and theatrical promoter.
 He was President of the French Drama Society.

-Biography

-He was born on 25 Jun 1864 in Paris, France.
+Born in Paris, Bonheur immigrated to the United States in 1886.
+He became a naturalized citizen in 1891.
+He died in Great Neck, Long Island, New York in 1918, aged 54.

 Archive

 His papers are archived at Ohio State University.